DataBiosphere/toil/docs/running/amazon.rst

 Toil jobs can be run on a variety of cloud platforms.
 Of these, Amazon Web Services (AWS) is currently the best-supported solution.
-Toil provides the :ref:`clusterRef` to conveniently create AWS clusters, connect to the leader of the cluster, and then launch a workflow that runs distributedly on the entire cluster.
+Toil provides the :ref:`clusterRef` to conveniently create AWS clusters, connect to the leader of the cluster, and then launch a workflow.
+The leader handles distributing the jobs over the worker nodes and autoscaling to optimize costs.

-The :ref:`StaticProvisioning` section explains how a static cluster (one that won't automatically change in size) can be created and provisioned (grown, shrunk, destroyed, etc.).

 The fastest way to get started with Toil in a cloud environment is by using Toil's autoscaling capabilities to handle node provisioning.
 Autoscaling is a